sitamgithub-MSIT/kokoro-litserve/README.md

 3. Open a new terminal window.
 4. Run the client: `python client.py`

-Now, you can see the output of the model based on the input request.
+Now, you can see the model's output based on the input request.
 The model will generate an audio file based on the input text and other parameters.

 ## Usage